xarray-contrib/xarray.dev/src/posts/xarray-biology/index.md

 <RawHTML filePath='/posts/xarray-biology/dataarray-repr.html' />

 Looking at the `repr`, you can probably understand a lot about the experiment without any explanation.
 You no longer need to mentally keep track of transposes, axis labels, and metadata because you can always check the current state!
 This `Xarray` feature makes it easier for you to develop your analysis and also means that your code will be more easily understandable by others.
 Or if you receive a notebook from someone, you will have an easier time deciphering it.
+You can also use the metadata to expressss operations, writing `dim="time"` is much clearer than `axis=0`

 When you collect data, you likely collect more than just one type.
 You may have sequence data in addition to growth curves, fluorescence data, or some kind of spectral data.
 If you collect multiple arrays of data that share some dimensions (e.g., time) but not all, how do you keep them organized?
 They can't fit in one array as they don't share all their dimensions!

 Happily, `Xarray` solves this problem for us as well!
-The [`Dataset`](https://docs.xarray.dev/en/latest/user-guide/data-structures.html#dataset) object stores collections of related `DataArray's.
+The [`Dataset`](https://docs.xarray.dev/en/latest/user-guide/data-structures.html#dataset) object stores collections of related `DataArray`'s.
 For example, for our microscopy image stack, we might also create a segmentation layer that will share some of the dimensions of our image (`time`, `X`, `Y`, [`Z`]) but not all (`channel`, [`Z`]) and it would be great to keep them together.

 <RawHTML filePath='/posts/xarray-biology/dataset-repr.html' />